Leadership · Insight · Knowledge

 Each region develops education and networking event programmes to meet ongoing professional development requirements, and provide members with the opportunity to network with a wider group of people.

-Some networking events are free while others, particularly lunchtime meetings, may have a small charge to cover catering.
+Some networking events are free while others, particularly lunchtime meetings, may have a small charge.

 You can find more information about specific events on our Events Calendar.